Can You Use A Golf Rangefinder For Hunting

 Laser rangefinders are more accurate than GPS rangefinders and can measure distances up to several hundred yards.
 They are also more compact and easier to carry around on the golf course.
 However, they require line of sight to the target and can be affected by weather conditions such as fog and rain.

-See also How To Waterproof Golf Shoes
+See also How To Clean White Golf Shoes

 GPS rangefinders, on the other hand, do not require line of sight to the target and can provide more detailed information about the course, such as hazards and green shapes.
 They also work well in all weather conditions.
 However, they are generally less accurate than laser rangefinders and have a limited range.